CSI-SFIT/Getting-Started-With-Hacktoberfest/README.md

 But, it’s not just about the t-shirts or stickers but about **supporting free and open source software**.
 It's about celebrating open source, and giving it back.
 If you’ve never contributed to open source before, this is the perfect time to get started because Hacktoberfest provides a large list of available contribution opportunities (and yes, there are always **plenty** for beginners too).
 <br><br>
 Making that first leap into open source is an intimidating endeavor.
 Knowing where to start is extremely challenging because of how open-ended open source can be.
-This is especially the case for junior developers like myself.
+This is especially the case for junior developers.
 So then, how _does_ one actually get started with open source?

 **Let's start at your first contribution shall we?**
 - [🚀✨ Help beginners to contribute to open source projects](https://github.com/firstcontributions/first-contributions)